family first lived in the village of Amanatganj (near Barisal, a city in south-central Bangladesh) and later moved

 In 1936 Pannalal began working

-with Raichandra Boral, music director of the well known 'New Theater'
+with Rai Chand Boral, music director of the well known 'New Theatres'

 and one year later he met his first guru, Kushi Mohammed Khan -